ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-React Optimization Technique: Memoization - <a href="https://medium.com/@furkan-aydin/react-optimization-technique-memoization-6040a1430308" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Parameters and Arguments in JavaScript Functions - <a href="https://medium.com/stackademic/understanding-parameters-and-arguments-in-javascript-functions-4989a395e674" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Furkan Aydın`**
+✍️ **posted by `Thiong'o John W`**

-<blockquote>Before diving into the memoization, it’s important to note that this article assumes you are familiar with these are: state variables…</blockquote>
+<blockquote>JavaScript functions are a fundamental part of the language, allowing you to encapsulate code into reusable blocks.
+Two key concepts when…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>